 Convenor: Prof Eva Segelov, supported by Dr Cameron McLaren and Dr Alison Zhang

-Preceptors: A/Prof Louise Emmett, Dr Amy Hayden, Prof Jared Martin, Dr Cameron McLaren, Dr Shahneen Sandhu, A/Prof Jeremy Shapiro and Prof Henry Woo
+Preceptors: A/Prof Louise Emmett, Dr Amy Hayden, A/Prof Jarad Martin, Dr Cameron McLaren, Dr Shahneen Sandhu, A/Prof Jeremy Shapiro and Prof Henry Woo

 The 1 ½ day workshop will cover landmark clinical trials in prostate cancer.
 Our target participants are trainees and junior specialists in urology, radiation oncology, medical oncology, nuclear medicine and imaging.

-Areas to be covered include multimodality management of early, locally advanced and metastatic disease and supportive care.
+Areas covered included multimodality management of early, locally advanced and metastatic disease and supportive care.
 Click here for more information.

 Involvement in a Preceptorship is a significant commitment involving 6-8 hours of preparation prior to attending the meeting.
 Participants need to apply online stating why they would like to do the course and which papers they would like to present.
 Places are limited and expected to fill quickly.
 The first fully completed applications will be the first to be confirmed.
 Successful applicants will be supported to attend this exciting initiative.
 Registration for all attendees is a fully non-refundable fee of $250.

 If you are not already a member of ANZUP, please submit a membership application form which is a condition of attendance.
 Membership is free and you can apply online.
 Members receive regular updates on research activities and access to the website members' area.
 If you have any questions or need to identify a proposer feel free to contact us.

 If you require further information please contact us at email@example.com.

 Professor Eva Segelov